 Your mouth helps you with many functions such as eating, speaking, and breathing.
 This part of the body and its health is often the most easily forgotten and taken for granted.
 However, in the absence of good oral hygiene, you can end up with problems not just in your mouth but also elsewhere in your body.
-Read on to know how oral health affects your overall health and why good dental care is important for your wellness.
+Read on to know how oral health affects your overall health and why good dental care in Springfield is important for your wellness.

 Poor oral health results in diseases